Common Raven / Jeanette Tasey / Great Backyard Bird Count

 - Install screens on your windows and outside doors and check them regularly for defects.

-Q11: What should I do if I find a fresh, dead bird?
+What can I do if I Find a Fresh, Dead Bird?

 In the meantime, place the bird in a plastic bag (eg. a Ziploc™ bag) with a listing of the location, time and date and put it in the fridge.